- Agronomic: corn, soybeans, grass (misc. perennial), hay

 - Sustainable Communities: public participation

-The current research is intended to evaluate the efficacy of Tasco-14® supplementation in various treatment diets as a method to increase the effectiveness and overall profitability of a forage finishing systems as alternative marketing option to beef producers in the southeastern U.S. The objectives are as follows:
+The proposed research is intended to evaluate the efficacy of Tasco-14® supplementation in various treatment diets as a method to increase the effectiveness and overall profitability of various forage finishing systems as alternative marketing option to beef producers in the southeastern U.S. The objectives are as follows:

 1. Evaluate animal performance throughout finishing period as measured by average daily gain to determine efficacy of supplementation in forage diets